fahim-ysr/fahim-ysr/README.md

 <div>
 	<ul>
 		<li>🎓 A third-year BSc in Computer Science student at <a href="https://www.mun.ca/">Memorial University of Newfoundland</a>.</li>
-		<li>👔 Aspiring entrepreneur fueled by a passion for leveraging tech skills to solve real-world problems.</li>
+		<li>Aspiring entrepreneur fueled by a passion for leveraging tech skills to solve real-world problems.</li>
 		<li>🛍️ Specialized in crafting compelling and marketable content for diverse audiences using AI and tools such as Adobe Photoshop, Premiere Pro, Capcut, Canva, etc.</li>
-		<li>👨‍💻 Currently learning multiple languages.</li>
+		<li>Currently learning multiple languages.</li>
-		<li>⚒️ Enjoy constructing projects from the ground up, from meticulous planning and design to addressing real-life challenges through code.</li>
+		<li>Enjoy constructing projects from the ground up, from meticulous planning and design to addressing real-life challenges through code.</li>
 		<li>📫 Please feel free to reach out to me at  <a href="mailto:fahim.yasir2001@gmail.com">fahim.yasir2001@gmail.com</a>.</li>
 </div>